 A week of easy birding in beautiful southern Portugal, staying in four star accommodation.

-Return flight London Gatwick to Faro.
+Return flight from London Gatwick.
 Local transport as specified in itinerary.
 Seven nights accommodation, full board.

 Refreshments.
 Gratuities.
 Travel insurance.
 Covid tests and associated costs.